 3. E-learning voucher

 What if you're interested in doing an online course to manage your finances?
-EON doesn’t provide any specifics on how to apply to get an E-learning voucher for a relevant personal-finance course.
-You will have to contact EON directly to get more details on courses and vouchers.
-At Selectra, we believe that education will empower you to manage your finances better.
-That's why we recommend 13 free courses for you to choose from to help you achieve your goal.
+E.ON doesn’t provide any specifics on how to apply to get an E-learning voucher for a relevant personal finance course.
+You will need to contact E.ON directly to get more details on courses and vouchers.

 Who do I contact if I need help with my application?

-If you still have any queries about the form or the application process, you can call EON's affiliated partner, Charis Let's Talk.
-They manage the EON Energy fund on behalf of E.ON.
+If you still have any queries about the form or the application process, you can call E.ON's affiliated partner, Charis Let's Talk.
+They manage the E.ON Energy fund on behalf of E.ON.
 The Charis Let's Talk phone number is 0330 380 1090.
 Lines are open Monday to Friday from 9am until 5pm.

-In addition to EON, there are government and charitable organisations that help you keep up with your gas and electricity payments.
-Hit each link below to find out what they offer to help you get back on your feet and regain your financial independence:
+In addition to the E.ON Energy Fund, there are government and charitable organisations that help you keep up with your gas and electricity payments.
+Hit each link below to find out what these energy schemes offer to help you get back on your feet and regain your financial independence: